Duncan A. McMillan

 - A requirement that the defendant obtain a Substance Abuse Assessment and complete any treatment program recommended by the assessing agency.

-- A mandatory term of incarceration of 72 hours, which term may be suspended upon one or both of the following conditions:
+- A mandatory term of incarceration of 72 hours, which term may be suspended upon the condition that the defendant perform 72 hours of community service.

 - A one year revocation of the defendant’s driving privilege.

 A person subject to the Level 3 punishment, who is otherwise eligible, may obtain a Limited Driving Privilege for the mandatory one year period of revocation imposed for the conviction of impaired driving.
+However, if the alcohol concentration was 0.15 or higher, the court must impose a forty-five (45) day period of revocation prior to issuing the limited privilege.

 Level 4: